8 tips to ensure a smooth transition when selling your business

 Also figure out with the buyer how you will tell customers, suppliers and financial partners.

-4. Be prepared to let go
+8. Be ready to let go

 The new owner may want you to have a formal relationship with the business after the sale, such as a board or consulting position.
 That’s especially common if you are selling to an individual or financial buyer such as a private equity firm.
 If you are retaining minority ownership and/or providing financing to the buyer, will want to understand what voice you will have for key decisions and what role you’ll have in the company after the sale closes.